openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 1. The obvious additional node.
 2. Requires external dependencies:
-   a.
-Load balancer (only for bootstrap phase)
+   1. Load balancer (only for bootstrap phase)
-   b.
-Requires DNS (configured per installation)
+   2. Preconfigured DNS (for each deployment)
 3. Cannot use Bare Metal IPI:
-   a.
-Adds irrelevant dependencies - vips, keepalived, mdns
+   1. Adds additional dependencies - VIPs, keepalived, mdns
-   b.
-Requires same L2 between bootstrap and the Single Node OpenShift

 ### Goals

 * Describe an approach for installing Single Node OpenShift in a BareMetal environment for production use.
-* Minimal changes to OpenShift installer and the implementation shouldn't affect existing deployment flows.
+* The implementation should require minimal changes to the OpenShift installer and the should not affect existing deployment flows.
 * Installation should result a clean Single Node OpenShift without any bootstrap leftovers.
+* Describe an approach that can be carried out by a user manually or automated by an orchestration tool.

 ### Non-Goals

 * Addressing a similar installation flow for multi-node clusters.
-* High-availability for Single Node OpenShift.
 * Single-node-developer (CRC) cluster-profile installation.
-* Supporting cloud deployment for bootstrap in place (since livecd cannot be used).
-It will be addressed as part of future enhancement.
+* Supporting cloud deployment for bootstrap in place.
+Using a live CD image is challenging in cloud environments, so this work is postponed to a future enhancement.
-* Upgrading Single Node OpenShift will be addressed as part of a future enhancement.

 ## Proposal

-The installer will be enhanced to provide a way to generate a single node ignition configuration.
-The user will be able to boot a RHCOS live CD with that ignition to initiate the installation.
-The live CD will perform the cluster bootstrap flow.
+The OpenShift install process relies on an ephemeral bootstrap environment so that none of the hosts in the running cluster end up with unique configuration left over from computing how to create the cluster.
+When the bootstrap virtual machine is removed from the process, the temporary files, logs, etc. from that phase should still be segregated from the "real" OpenShift files on the host.
+This means it is useful to retain a "bootstrap environment", as long as we can avoid requiring a separate host to run a virtual machine.

+The focus for single-node deployments right now is edge use cases, either for telco RAN deployments or other situations where a user may have several instances being managed centrally.
+That means it is important to make it possible to automate the workflow for deploying, even if we also want to retain the option for users to deploy by hand.
+In the telco RAN case, single-node deployments will be managed from a central "hub" cluster using tools like RHACM, Hive, and metal3.

+The baseboard management controller (BMC) in enterprise class hardware can be given a URL to an ISO image and told to attach the image to the host as though it was inserted into a CD-ROM or DVD drive.
+An image booted from an ISO can use a ramdisk as a place to create temporary files, without affecting the persistent storage in the host.
+This capability makes the existing live ISO for RHCOS a good foundation on which to build this feature.
+A live ISO can serve as the "bootstrap environment", separate from the real OpenShift system on persistent storage in the host.
+The BMC in the host can be used to automate deployment via a multi-cluster orchestration tool.

+The RHCOS live ISO image uses Ignition to configure the host, just as the RHCOS image used for running OpenShift does.
+This means Ignition is the most effective way to turn an RHCOS live image into a special-purpose image for performing the installation.

+We propose the following steps for deploying single-node instances of
+OpenShift:

+1. Have the OpenShift installer generate a special Ignition config for a single-node deployment.
+2. Combine that Ignition config with an RHCOS live ISO image to build an image for deploying OpenShift on a single node.
+3. Boot the new image on the host.
+4. Bootstrap the deployment, generating a new master Ignition config and the static pod definitions for OpenShift.
+Write them, along with an RHCOS image, to the disk in the host.
-A master ignition including the control plane static pods will be created as part of the bootstrap.
-The master ignition will then be used on reboot to complete the installation and bring up Single Node OpenShift.
+5. Reboot the host to the internal disk, discarding the ephemeral live image environment and allowing the previously generated artifacts to complete the installation and bring up OpenShift.
-Use of the liveCD helps to ensure that we have a clean bootstrap flow with just the master ignition as the handoff point.

 ### User Stories